 The social landscape is constantly changing.
 Because of this, platforms are seeing immense shifts in the way people engage with their services.
 User needs are always changing and that is sculpting the digital environment.
-Certain social media platforms may see the amount of users shrink and some may see the amount of users grow.
+Certain social media platforms may see the number of users shrink and some may see the number of users grow.
 However, the overall decline in the numbers of individuals actively engaging with any social platform may cause major implications across the entire industry.
 Marketers need to be aware of these implications and need to ensure that their marketing strategies are up-to-date and as effective as possible.
 So why are people totally removing themselves from the social media environment and how does this affect marketing?

 Social Media Detox

 For most of us, it is common to wake up in the morning and immediately check our social media accounts.
 It is also common to check our phones before going to sleep.
 Based on a study, the average user spends almost two hours per day on social media.
 The Oxford dictionary defines detox as “a process or period of time in which one abstains from or rids the body of toxic or unhealthy substances; detoxification.”
 A social media detox means users are taking a break from social media rather than removing themselves from the social scene completely.
 A social media detox time frame is different for each person.
 People refrain from interacting on social media for a week, a month, or even a year.
 Whatever the time frame, people detox for as long as they feel will be beneficial and will return at some point.
 Taking a social media detox will help one drop bad habits and develop new and better ones.